cavalen/vlab-azure/README.md

 ToDo:

-- Option to create BIG-IP VM from scratch, without using ARM template
+- Option to create BIG-IP VM from scratch, without using ARM template (?)
 - Use the same NSG for BIG-IP and Ubuntu Server
 - Pool member autodiscover
 - Not working with Ansible 2.10 --> Migrate to MS Azure Collection (?)
   - https://github.com/ansible-collections/azure
   - https://cloudblogs.microsoft.com/opensource/2020/04/28/announcing-azcollection-the-ansible-collection-for-azure/
 - Migrate to F5 Templates v2.0
+- Shell Script to run all of the playbooks in order

 <br />
 <br />